NEIAAC/.github/CONTRIBUTING.md

 Repositories follow the [Conventional Commits](https://www.conventionalcommits.org) standard, this is usually enforced/verified with the use of git hooks and CI.

-Some individual repositories may not follow the above convention, in this case you should adere to the existing one.
+Some individual repositories may not follow the above convention, in that case you should adere to the existing one.
 When in doubt, you may **simply ask**.

 ## Code Reviews